Customer Update on change to Covid restrictions from 9 August 2021

 Other changes to how we sail

 Changes to physical distancing guidelines will also alter other aspects of how you sail with us.
-From 9 August 2021, we will be able to open more of our food and drink outlets on board, while passengers who were previously asked to remain in their vehicles on our Wemyss Bay - Rothesay, Berneray - Leverburgh, Oban - Craignure (MV Coruisk) sailings will no longer be able to stay in their vehicles during the crossing.
+From 9 August 2021, we will be able to open more of our food and drink outlets on board, while passengers who were previously asked to remain in their vehicles on our Wemyss Bay - Rothesay, Berneray - Leverburgh, Oban - Craignure (MV Coruisk) sailings will no longer be able to during the crossing.
 Find out more about what this will mean for other routes that you previously had to remain in the vehicle here.

 You will find more information on these aspects of travelling with us via our website FAQs.
 They are regularly updated based on the questions you ask us.
 You can also stay in touch with us via our @Calmac_Updates Twitter channel, which carries all our latest customer service updates and information.